-2.4.12 Eastleigh's residential population is predominantly employed in management, professional and technical occupations which is generally similar to the recorded proportion of those employed in these occupations in Hampshire and the south east region.
+2.4.12 Just over half of Eastleigh's residential population is employed in management, professional and technical occupations which is generally similar to the recorded proportion of those employed in these occupations across the south east region.
+Slightly below half of Hampshire residents are employed in these occupations by way of comparison.
 However, it should be noted that this does not necessarily reflect the available jobs within the Borough.

-Figure 2.11 shows the percentage of residents employed by occupation type between 2010/11 and 2019/20.
+Figure 2.11 shows the percentage of residents employed by occupation type between 2010/11 and 2020/21.

-Figure 2.11: Percentage of Residents Employed by Occupation Type 2010/11-2019/20
+Figure 2.11: Percentage of Residents Employed by Occupation Type 2010/11-2020/21

-Source: ONS, Annual Population Survey, 2010/11-2019/20
+Source: ONS, Annual Population Survey, 2010/11-2020/21